FanzhouKong/spectral_denoising/README.md

 # How to use this package

 This repository in Python.
-A python version >= 3.8 is preferred.
+A python version >= 3.8 is preferred, and must be < 3.13.

 Detailed documentation can be found at: https://spectral-denoising.readthedocs.io/en/latest/index.html